AWegnerGitHub/awegnergithub.github.io-content/2015_11_18_i'm-running-for-moderator-on-stack-overflow-again.md

 ### Primary Results

 With the primaries over, I ended with **2483** positive votes.
 This put me in 11th place.
 Sadly, this was not enough to get into the election.
-I was 185 votes shy of over taking 10th.
+I was 185 votes shy of overtaking 10th.
 Good luck to the candidates that made it.

 ![Live Vote Counter at the end of the Primary][7]